Constructive Tensorial Group Field Theory II: The $U(1)-T^4_4$ Model: The Field Theory

 where the symbols $\mathcal{W}^{(i)}$ are products of Kronecker deltas:

-Each term involved in the action $S_{int}$, with tensor indices contracted following the scheme defined by the products of deltas given by \ref{bubble} is called \textit{bubble}, and can be pictured graphically as a $4$-colored bipartite regular graph, with black and white vertices corresponding respectively to the fields $T$ and $\bar{T}$, joining together $d$ lines per vertex, corresponding to the Kronecker deltas.
-As an example, the bubble with $i=1$ is pictured in Figure \ref{fig1}.\\
+Each term involved in the action $S_{int}$, with tensor indices contracted following the scheme defined by the products of Kronecker deltas given by \eqref{bubble} is called \textit{bubble}, and can be pictured graphically as a $4$-colored bipartite regular graph, with black and white vertices corresponding respectively to the fields $T$ and $\bar{T}$, joining together $4$ lines per vertex, corresponding to the Kronecker deltas.
+As an example, the bubble with $i=1$ is pictured in Figure \eqref{fig1}.\\

-Schwinger - or correlated - $N$-points functions can be defined by their Feynman expansion in power of $\lambda$, indexed by \textit{Feynman graphs}:
+Schwinger - or correlation - $N$-points functions can be defined by their Feynman expansion in power of $\lambda$, indexed by \textit{Feynman graphs}:

 where $\{\mathcal{G}_N\}$ is the set of graphs with $N$ external lines, $V(\mathcal{G})$ the number of vertices in $\mathcal{G}$, $s(\mathcal{G})$ a symmetry factor, and $\mathcal{A}_{\mathcal{G}_N}$ the Feynman amplitude.
-Any Feynman graph can be pictured graphically under the rule that bubble interaction vertices are pictured as in Figure \ref{fig1}, and Wick contractions are pictured by dotted lines joining two black and white vertices, both in the same bubble or not.
+Any Feynman graph can be pictured graphically following the rule that bubble interaction vertices are pictured as in Figure \eqref{fig1}, and Wick contractions are pictured by dotted lines joining two black and white vertices, both in the same bubble or not.
 Figure \ref{fig2} gives an example of such a Feynman graph.
-Attributing color $0$ for the dotted lines, so that a Feynman graph is nothing but a $5$-colored graph.\\
+Attributing color $0$ for the dotted lines, a Feynman graph is nothing but a bipartite regular $5$-colored graph.\\